zkyang16/zkyang16.github.io/_teaching/2026-atomistic-modeling.md

 date: 2026-01-20
 location: "Clemson, SC"
 ---
-Delivered three full lectures, held office hours, and assisted with the design of homework
+Delivered three full lectures, held office hours, and assisted with the design of homework.

 Heading 1
 ======